Educational savings: The benefits of starting early

 Registered education savings plans are designed to help pay for post-secondary education.
 Their main selling point is government grants.
 These grants are calculated based on the amount of money you put into the plan and your net family income.

-For example, when you contribute $1,000, you're eligible to receive between $200 and $600 in grants, depending on where you live and your net family income.
-In Quebec, the government provides grants matching at least 30% of the sum you invest.**
+For example, when you contribute $1,000, you could be eligible to receive between $200 and $600 in grants, depending on where you live and your net family income.
+In Quebec, the government provides grants matching at least 30% of the sum you invest.3

 Plus, families with low incomes may even qualify for the Canada Learning Bond (CLB) without putting money of their own into an RESP.